Reading time: 5 minutes

 2. Operational Aspects

-Most obvious to start off with, is to think about how fulfillment will work for your products and services.
+Most obvious to start off with, is to think about how fulfilment will work for your products and services.
 You have already thought about what products and services you want to offer, now it is time to consider how you are going to deliver these.
 So as an extension to this it is important to also think about who is going to deliver these products & services?
 Will that be you or a third party?

-One of the obvious pitfalls in thinking about fulfillment or logistics is that companies often only think about how they will get their products to their clients.
+One of the obvious pitfalls in thinking about fulfilment or logistics is that companies often only think about how they will get their products to their clients.
 However, for the circularity component of this business model, it is also important to think about how the product gets returned.
 We call this reverse logistics, and it is about how and by whom these products or devices are returned.

 How is this arranged, where will you keep stock, will you repair or refurbish appliances?
 Is your current setup even capable of working with returns?
 Will you send out the stock straight away as B-stock or occasions?
 Some companies consider selling these items as second-hand, but from a circular point of view this is not necessary; you provide functionality or an outcome.
 So why sell off these valuable assets?